fly fishing montana in August

 Fly Fishing Montana in August

-The Paradise Valley Spring Creeks see an exodus of those looking for the larger mayfly hatches and the fish pack into the riffles and begin to look for smaller aquatic insects and the ever present ants battles and hoppers that line the lush, creek bank.
-Those that still seek a match the hatch experience can find this throughout the sections of creek that have more sediment as the water temperatures welcome in a small, robust emergence of tricos.
+The Paradise Valley Spring Creeks see an exodus of those looking for the larger mayfly hatches and the fish pack into the riffles and begin to look for smaller aquatic insects and the ever present ants, beatles, and hoppers that line the lush creek bank.
+Those that still seek a “match the hatch” experience can find this throughout the sections of creek that have more sediment as the water temperatures welcome in a small, robust emergence of tricos.
 The prospects of fishing a size 22 dry fly may seem intimidating to some, but the large white CDC wing is surprisingly easy to pick up on the glassy, creek surface.
-The spring creeks also see an influx of fish seeking cooler more oxygenated waters when the Yellowstone River warms.
+The spring creeks also see an influx of fish seeking cooler, more oxygenated waters when the Yellowstone River warms.

-Private Water fisheries continue to produce some of the best fishing the state has to offer.
+Private water fisheries continue to produce some of the best fishing the state has to offer.
 August sees a reduction in their flows and hatch cycle.
-However, this drives a trout to be more aware of the terrestrial insects that find their way to the water, providing exceptional terrestrial fishing.
+However, this drives a trout to be more aware of the terrestrial insects that find their way to the water, providing exceptional big bug fishing.
 Additionally, on some of our higher elevation rivers we see a push of large fish seeking out the coldest, most oxygenated waters.
-It is something to behold when a 20 inch cutthroat rolls off a bank, eats an ant pattern, all in a river that’s 12 feet wide!
+It is something to behold when a 20″ cutthroat rolls off a bank, eats an ant pattern, all in a river that’s 12 feet wide!